What is business automation?

 Your website has the ability to directly connect with your core tools and automate an array of tasks.

-- HR Access: Internal portals let employees request leave, view payslips, or access training via HR tools.
+- Provide HR Access: Internal portals let employees request leave, view payslips, or access training via HR tools.

 - Eliminate data silos: Everyone works with the same, up-to-date info.